mickael-palma-wttj/career-path/CAREER_LEVEL_GUIDES/04_Staff_Developer.md

 This is probably a 2-3 year journey, and honestly, we might not have a Senior Staff role available—there are very few in any company.

 Before we go down this path, I want to ask: is this what you want?
 Senior Staff is deeply strategic and political.
 You'll be in meetings more, coding less, influencing more, implementing less.
-Is that appealing?"
+Is that appealing?

+**📖 Resource:** If you're interested in exploring Senior Staff paths, *[The Staff Engineer's Path](../../BOOKS/The%20Staff%20Engineer's%20Path%20-%20Tanya%20Reilly.pdf)* by Tanya Reilly provides excellent frameworks for understanding the transition from Staff to Senior Staff, including navigation of organizational politics and defining long-term impact."

 ---